Christianity is the enemy of science.

 Vertebrate Paleontology – Georges Cuvier (1769-1832)

 To many of these great scientists, unlocking the secrets of the universe was like an adventure.
-It inspired wonder and respect for the sheer genius and elegance of the Creator.
-Is there not magnificent order in the universe?
-And is it not governed by powerful and dependable laws such as the point which water freezes, or the gravitational pull necessary to keep things in place?
+It inspired wonder and respect for the sheer genius of the Creator.

-The Scientific Revolution was initiated by an attempt to discover evidence for God in the material realm, and it blessed humanity in ways too numerous to count, but it took men who stood on the Word of God alone, not the Word blended with worldly philosophy, to unlock the truths of the physical universe.
-And they did it for a simple reason: they loved God and wanted to know more of Him and the glory of His mind as seen in His creation.
+The Scientific Revolution was initiated by an attempt to discover the way God thought by exploring and documenting the evidences for his design in the material realm, and it blessed humanity in ways too numerous to count, but it took men who stood on the Word of God alone—not the Word blended with worldly philosophy—to begin to unlock the truths of the physical universe.
+And they did it for a simple reason: they loved God and wanted to know more of him and the glory of his mind as seen in his creation.

-Christopher Hitchens, the infamous atheist, speaking of the beliefs of the American people on an interview with Bill Maher (before he died) said:
+Christopher Hitchens, the infamous atheist, speaking of the beliefs of the American people in an interview with Bill Maher said:

 They tell the pollsters they believe in Satan more than they believe in Darwin’s theory of evolution, but they don’t know anything about either, and when they go to the hospital, they act as if they think Darwin is probably more likely to be right.

-The implication of that statement is that medical advancements were a result of the work of Darwin.
+The implication of this statement is that medical advancements were a result of the work of Darwin.
 This is revisionist history!

 John Ray, one of the earliest biologists, opposed the Aristotelian concept of spontaneous generation also, saying: “My observation and affirmation is that there is no such thing in nature” and that it was “the atheist’s fictitious and ridiculous account of the first production of mankind and other animals.”